 On the other hand, symptoms associated with Broca’s aphasia are observed in some neurodegenerative diseases:

 - Non-fluid primary progressive aphasia: this is a progressive deterioration of language.
-At the beginning of its evolution, a person with non-fluid APP has no other signs of dementia.
+At the beginning of its evolution, a person with the non-fluid APP has no other signs of dementia.
 It stands out for the lack of fluency and the presence of agrammatism and anomia.

 - Alzheimer’s disease: In addition to the typical symptoms of cognitive impairment caused by this disease (deficit in memory and attention, disorientation, etc.), there can also be a reduced spontaneous speech and anomia.